-Uttara Basti is a very important and unique Ayurvedic procedure, which is descriptively defined in Ayurvedic classics.
+Uttar Basti is a very important and unique Ayurvedic procedure, which is descriptively defined in Ayurvedic classics.
 It is mentioned for the Genitourinary problems for both males and females.
-The manner was selected as a method of drug administration in case of infertility due to the tubal aspect for the present study.
-Hence, its elaborative classical description alongside with interpretation of present-day tools is made here.
+The manner was selected as a method of drug administration in case of infertility due to the tubal aspect of the present study.
+Hence, its elaborative classical description alongside the interpretation of present-day tools is made here.

 - Uttara Basti as a Vishesa Chikitsa:

 Acharya Sushruta has mentioned: After applying five Shodhana Karma, Uttara Basti should be given repeatedly for Artava Shuddhi.
 Acharya Charaka has also advised in Siddhisthana: ‘The woman, who is not able to conceive (due to Vata Dosha) should be treated by Basti because Basti is the best Chikitsa for this type of woman.

 There are three reasons behind this terminology –